 Diets high in saturated fat — specifically from red meat and processed meats — are linked to an increased risk of colorectal cancer, according to the World Cancer Research Fund.

-Chicken breast can be cooked six ways from Sunday, making it a favorite for lean protein, iron, vitamin B12 and phosphorous.
-A 6-ounce cooked serving contains 33 percent of the DV for phosphorous.
+Chicken breast can be cooked six ways from Sunday, making it a favorite for lean protein, iron and vitamin B12.
+A 6-ounce cooked serving contains 33 percent of the DV for phosphorus.

 The white meat, like the breast, has less saturated fat than the dark meat from the thighs and wings.
 However, dark meat tends to be more flavorful.
 Try one (or all!) of these low-calorie chicken dishes.